Symbol1/Symbol1.github.io/README.md

 # Hsin-Po Wang

-Postdoc @ UC San Diego, Department of ECE
+Postdoc @ UC Berkeley, Department of EECS

 [How to pronounce my name?](/pronounce)